Community Health, Department of

 - Age: Children must have a qualifying medical condition and be 20 years old or under.
 Persons 21 and older with cystic fibrosis or certain hereditary blood coagulation disorders commonly known as hemophilia may also qualify.

-- Qualifying Medical condition: A MDCH medical consultant reviews each case to determine eligibility.
+- Qualifying Medical condition: An MDCH medical consultant reviews each case to determine eligibility.
 Severity and chronicity of the person's condition as well as the need for treatment by a specialist are factors considered.
-More than 2,500 diagnoses are potentially eligible.
+More than 2,700 diagnoses are potentially eligible.
 Click here for a list of these diagnoses .

 There is a fee to join CSHCS.
 This fee is waived if your child is on Medicaid, MIChild.
 This fee is based upon income.
-Please call the Local Health Department or the Family Phone line (1-800-359-3722) if you have specific questions about this fee.
+Please call the Local Health Department or the Family Phone line at 1-800-359-3722 if you have specific questions about this fee.

 How to apply for CSHCS

 The first step is to ask your specialist to submit a medical record less than one year old.
 This information can be in the form of a letter or report that fully describes the condition and treatment plan.
 Your specialist will need permission to send the medical information to CSHCS.
-Click here for an Authorization to Release Protected Health Information form.
-(MSA-0838)
+Click here for an Authorization to Disclose Protected Health Information form or the DCH-1183 form.

 If the person with special needs has not seen a specialist or you have questions: